Tony Conrad: Later life

+Conrad was a SUNY Distinguished Professor in the Department of Media Study at the University at Buffalo.
+UB Art Galleries describes him as an important part of Buffalo's cultural life, including his work with Squeaky Wheel Film & Media Art Center, Hallwalls Contemporary Arts Center, and the Burchfield Penney Art Center.

+In Buffalo, Conrad was also involved in community media and public access television.
+Bard College states that he served on the board of Hallwalls Contemporary Arts Center for more than twenty years and was a founding board member of Squeaky Wheel, also known as Buffalo Media Resources.
+In the late 1980s and 1990s, he worked with Buffalo media collectives to co-produce several hundred local public access cable television programs.

+One of Conrad's public access projects was Studio of the Streets, produced in Buffalo with Cathleen Steffan and Ann Szyjka between 1990 and 1994.
+The program involved interviewing people outside Buffalo City Hall and broadcasting the material through public access television.

 The record label Table of the Elements released a number of Conrad's archival recordings in the 1990s and 2000s, including Four Violins (1964), Fantastic Glissando, and Joan of Arc.
 Slapping Pythagoras, an album of new music commissioned by Table of the Elements, was recorded with Jim O'Rourke and Steve Albini at Electrical Audio and released in 1995.
 Early Minimalism, Vol. 1, released in 1997, was an attempt to reconstruct the sound of Theatre of Eternal Music recordings withheld by La Monte Young.'
 He also issued two archival CDs featuring the work of late New York filmmaker Jack Smith, with whom he was associated in the 1960s.

 Conrad collaborated with artists such as Charlemagne Palestine, Genesis P-Orridge, Keiji Haino, Jim O'Rourke, David Grubbs, C Spencer Yeh, Tovah Olson, MV Carbon, and numerous others.
 Conrad was chosen by Animal Collective to perform at the All Tomorrow's Parties festival that they curated in May 2011.
 In 2012, Conrad was part of the line-up of the touring avant-garde festival Sonic Protest that took place in five cities in France.
 In 2013, Conrad visited Genoa to open his first solo exhibition in Italy.